Pi wants to extend the reach of wireless charging

 Are you building cases for existing devices?

-Yes – for the sake of backwards compatability.
+Yes — for the sake of backwards compatibility.
 You won’t need a case for future phones, like the iPhone 8.

 0